10 Reasons to Consider Getting off Birth Control and Starting Fertility Awareness Instead

 5. Reduce fears of unplanned pregnancy by understanding when you’re fertile and when you’re not

 While many women take birth control to reduce the risk of unintended pregnancy, the most commonly prescribed oral contraceptive pills still have pretty high failure rates.
-For example, with typical use, 7 in 100 women will experience unplanned pregnancy during 12 months (an average of 13 cycles) on the Pill, which translates to quite a few women when we consider just how many women take birth control!
-Unfortunately, if you get pregnant on the Pill, you’re exposing your fetus to synthetic hormones that could potentially cause birth defects.
-Many women feel blindsided by positive pregnancy tests, having been given a false sense of security in their birth control’s ability to prevent pregnancy.
+For example, with typical use, 7 in 100 women will experience unplanned pregnancy during 12 months (an average of 13 cycles) on the Pill, which translates to many women when we consider how many women are taking birth control.
+Unfortunately, if you get pregnant on the Pill, you’re exposing your fetus to synthetic hormones that could cause birth defects.
+Many women feel blindsided by positive pregnancy tests, having been given a false sense of security in the drug’s ability to prevent pregnancy.

 But when women know how to chart fertile signs such as cervical fluid, they become empowered to know exactly when in their cycle they can get pregnant and when they cannot.
 A number of fertility awareness-based methods are scientifically proven to have typical effectiveness rates higher than the Pill when it comes to preventing pregnancy (according to the CDC, the typical failure rate of the oral contraceptive pill is 7%, while some FABM are as low as 2%).
 While many other hormonal contraceptives blind women to what’s happening in their bodies with a “set it and forget it” element, FAM removes the mysterious grey area of how and when someone can get pregnant during her cycle.
 This in turn can reduce a woman’s fears of an unplanned pregnancy.
 This is because FAM use equips a woman to be more actively aware of what’s happening in her body at every point in her cycle.